btekgit/MalariaThinBloodFilmDataSet/README.md

--The stained objects found in the marked images are labelled in set1, set2.txt.
+- The stained objects found in the marked images are labelled in set1, set2.txt.
 Marking is done as follows:

 	1. file=7b_057. type=18 [44,269] [50,267] [54,274]